 Great news about your wedding invitations & Save the Date cards – they can be very simple & affordable, AND you don’t need to spend a ton of time stressing out about all the tiny details!
-Listen now:

 My #1 Wedding Invitation Shopping Tip

 Keep it simple!
 Think about what your invitation is doing – it’s telling your guest who, what, when & where.
 You can use traditional language, or free-form the wording to make it a bit less formal and more personal.

 For a really simple & affordable invitation, forget all the extra overwhelm – seals, additional envelopes, tissue liner, bands, etc. It’s totally unnecessary!

 A very special thank you to today’s show sponsor ZOLA, who makes wedding invites & save the dates easy, affordable, and beautiful!

 OK, so what goes inside the envelope?

 The invitation, and a response card – that’s it!
 You can add an “enclosure card” or reception card if you’d like to add details like a map, directions, info about parking, etc – but it’s totally optional.